majeau-bettez/opendata_jie/authorGuidelines_additions.md

 citation does *not* replace a direct citation of the database, which remains mandatory to clearly identify the version of the database used.

-**Example 1 of complementary citation for database:** Wood, R., Stadler, K., Bulavskaya, T., Lutter, S., Giljum, S., de Koning, A., Kuenen, J., Schütz, H., Acosta-Fernández, J., Usubiaga, A., Simas, M., Ivanova, O., Weinzettel, J., Schmidt, J.H., Merciai, S., Tukker, A. 2015.
-Global sustainability accounting-developing EXIOBASE for multi-regional footprint analysis. *Sustainability* 7(1):138-163
+**Example 1 of complementary citation for database:**
+ Wood, R., Stadler, K., Bulavskaya, T., Lutter, S., Giljum, S., de Koning, A., … Tukker, A. (2014).
+Global Sustainability Accounting—Developing EXIOBASE for Multi-Regional Footprint Analysis. *Sustainability*, 7(1), 138–163. https://doi.org/10.3390/su7010138

-**Example 2 of complementary citation for database:** Wernet, G., C.
+**Example 2 of complementary citation for database:**
-Bauer, B. Steubing, J. Reinhard, E. Moreno-Ruiz, and B. Weidema.
-2016.
+Wernet, G., Bauer, C., Steubing, B., Reinhard, J., Moreno-ruiz, E., & Weidema, B. (2016).
 The ecoinvent database version 3 (part I): overview and methodology.
-*International Journal of Life Cycle Assessment* 21(9): 1218–1230.
+The International Journal of Life Cycle Assessment, 3(9), 1218–1230. https://doi.org/10.1007/s11367-016-1087-8

 Addition to existing sections: 10.
 Artwork, figure and tables